klmitch/turnstile/README.rst

 understood by the tools.

-Additional options may be provided, such as the control channel, limits key, and the ``remote_daemon`` options.
+Additional options may be provided, such as the control channel, limits key, and the ``compactor_daemon`` and ``remote_daemon`` options.
 The configuration file should be compatible with the alternate configuration file described under the ``config`` configuration option for the Turnstile middleware.

 Rate Limit XML
 --------------